 Entry requirements can vary depending on a range of factors including the nature of the role, the location and any specialist work involved.
 It's important that you read the job advert and candidate pack carefully for full details before applying.

 - strong observational skills, to spot suspicious or unusual behaviours

-- excellent communication skills for gathering information from travellers
+- excellent communication skills for gathering information

 - to enjoy interacting with colleagues, members of the public and external stakeholders

 - an eye for detail and a thorough approach

 - an ability to analyse information, solve problems and make decisions

 - interpersonal skills, to confidently deal with the public who may be deliberately deceitful, or presenting in various emotional states, for example feeling anxious, stressed or aggressive

 - the ability to remain calm, use tact and be respectful in stressful situations, including those where people are distressed or antagonistic

 - a strong sense of personal ethics and integrity